 This 32-credit interdisciplinary graduate program is designed for students who seek new or advanced opportunities in the various and expanding areas of the media industry, such as content distribution, news and entertainment programming, research, and analytics.
-Students complete courses in the Miami Business School to learn or strengthen their knowledge about business fundamentals, including managerial strategy, economics, accounting, and finance.
+Students complete courses in the Business School to learn or strengthen their knowledge about business fundamentals, including managerial strategy, economics, accounting, and marketing.
 At the same time, students take courses in the Department of Journalism and Media Management to apply business principles to media situations and evaluate critically how technological and regulatory trends, changing business models, emergent content applications, and new audience measurement techniques influence decision-making in media operations.
-Students can also customize their coursework by selecting electives that best match their personal or career interests.
+Students can also customize their coursework by selecting electives in the School of Communication that best match their personal or career interests.

 Required classes are held on Saturdays and weekday evenings to provide flexibility for working professionals.
 Students can study full time or part time.
 The program begins every fall and lasts one year for full-time students or two years for part-time students.
 No prior business or media management experience or education is required.

 This course focuses on two critically important areas of the law for both aspiring media professionals and those seeking management opportunities.
 Principles of free speech, deeply rooted in the First Amendment to the U.S. Constitution, delve into such topics as defamation, privacy, access to information, obscenity, and intellectual property.
 The course also introduces students to the fundamentals of business law as it pertains to the media industry with an emphasis on employment, workplace management, and business contracts.
 Ethical issues are addressed throughout the course.

 This course addresses how recent developments in media technology, regulation, content, and measurement have influenced the structure and economics of the media industry.
 Given the rapid evolution of the media business across platforms, topics are likely to vary from year to year.
 Media cases are used to discuss appropriate strategies and decision-making and help students think as media managers.